 Fr.
 Christopher Yoder serves at Church of the Incarnation in Dallas, Texas.
 He grew up in a Mennonite church and on a dairy farm in the hills of western Pennsylvania.
 He took his first steps on the Canterbury trail as an undergraduate at Wheaton College.
 He discerned a vocation to the priesthood while at Duke Divinity School.
 He was ordained priest by the Bishop of Dallas in June 2015.

-Christopher loves running, illuminated manuscripts, and Augustine.
-He is married to Audra, who is, inter alia, a historian of imperial Russia.
+Christopher is married to Audra, who is, inter alia, a historian of imperial Russia.
 They have a son, Peter.

 The modern hymn “In Christ Alone” has provoked controversy with its phrase "the wrath of God was satisfied."
 But there is a better way to understand “the wrath of God,” a way that displays its truth, goodness, and even its beauty.

 The other day I heard a fine choir sing "The heavens' flock" — a setting by the Latvian composer Ēriks Ešenvalds of a text by the poet Paulann Petersen.
 (Have a listen here.)
 What follows is a series of meditat...
 Read More...